-In the longer periods (≥1 s), various studies showed that wind, swell, sea, pressure, and instrumental noises are the dominant sources.
-However, in our study there is no clear pattern of unlike various previous studies, our analysis has not found any evidence of the swell and sea effect on noise levels (between 1 s and 40 s) can be followed by analyzing the results from the stations located near the seaside and away from the coastal line with no clear pattern arising considering stations at different distance to the coastline (Figure 4).
+In the longer periods (>1 s), various studies showed that wind, swell, sea, pressure, and instrumental noises are the dominant sources.
+However, in our study there is no clear pattern of swell and sea effect (between 1 s and 40 s) can be followed by 275 analyzing the results from the stations located near the seaside and away from the coastal line (Figure 4).
 For instance, stations in the Alps can be noisier than the stations in Genoa, which is a city located on the coast of the Tyrrhenian Sea.
-There is also Additionally, no seasonal pattern seen has been found in very long periods (≥ 5 s.
-Figure 8).
-In periods between 2 s to 5 s. winter is noisier as expected from previous studies (D'Alessandro et al., 2021) ; but in longer periods it is reversed and the median noise difference differences between winter and summer are generally constant with increasing period.
-This leads us to interpret the main source of the noise in these periods to be the network-wise with values increasing with periods.
-These results are consistent with the instrumental noise as Cauzzi and Clinton (2013) indicated being the main noise source at long periods, as indicated by Cauzzi and Clinton (2013).
+There is also no seasonal pattern seen in very long periods (Figure 8).
+In periods between 2 s to 5 s, winter is noisier as expected from previous studies(D'Alessandro et al., 2021); but in longer periods it is reversed and the median noise difference between winter and summer are generally constant with increasing period.
+This leads us to interpret the main source of the noise in these periods to be the instrumental noise as Cauzzi and Clinton (2013) indicated.

-During the COVID-19 lockdown in Italy that is applied between March and May 2020, (from March to May 2020) noise levels are reduced due to several measures that limited the human activity.
-Its effect can be seen for all the considered periods with an average reduction in the noise level of 1.0 dB (and up to 2.9 dB at 0.0625 s) during the daytime.
+During the COVID-19 lockdown in Italy that is applied between March and May 2020, noise levels are reduced due to several measures that limited the human activity.
+Its effect can be seen for all the considered periods with an average reduction in the noise level of $1.0 \,\mathrm{dB}$ (and up to $2.9 \,\mathrm{dB}$ at $0.0625 \,\mathrm{s}$) during the daytime.
 The effect of the lockdown also affected the weekday and weekend variations of the noise levels.